thebadmonkeydev/dot.minatrix/README.md

 now-famous [dotfiles](https://github.com/holman/dotfiles) project rebuilt to cover my needs on an Ubuntu/Bash/Vim based environment.

-I agree with his philosophy on this topic, if you're interested in that kind of thing you should check out his [article on the topic](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+I agree with his philosophy on forking dotfiles, if you're interested in that kind of thing you should check out his [article on the topic](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## Topical